marcvaneijk/marcvaneijk.old/_posts/2016-02-03-githubstart.md

 ### Git

-To install the Git client browse to http://www.git-scm.com/ and select to download the latest source release.
+To install the Git client browse to <http://www.git-scm.com/> and select to download the latest source release.

 <img src="/images/2016-02-03/06-Git-Download.png" width="700">

 Start the setup wizard.
-Accept the License, leave the defaults in the “Select Components” screen.
+Accept the License, leave the defaults in the **Select Components** screen.

 <img src="/images/2016-02-03/07-Git-Iinstall1.png" width="700">

-In the Adjusting your PATH environment select “Use Git from the Windows Command Prompt”
+In the Adjusting your PATH environment select **Use Git from the Windows Command Prompt**

 <img src="/images/2016-02-03/08-Git-Iinstall2.png" width="700">

-In the “Configuring the line ending conversions” screen select “Checkout as-is, commit as-is”
+In the **Configuring the line ending conversions* screen select **Checkout as-is, commit as-is**

 <img src="/images/2016-02-03/09-Git-Iinstall3.png" width="700">

-In the “Configuring the terminal emulator to use with Git Bash” select “Use Windows’ default console window”
+In the **Configuring the terminal emulator to use with Git Bash** select **Use Windows’ default console window**

 <img src="/images/2016-02-03/10-Git-Iinstall4.png" width="700">

-Leave the checkmark unchecked on the “Configuring experimental performance tweaks” screen.
+Leave the checkmark unchecked on the **Configuring experimental performance tweaks** screen.

 <img src="/images/2016-02-03/11-Git-Iinstall5.png" width="700">